 The ability that you’ll be using the most, aside from her healing or boosting, is Guardian Angel.
 It will be your go-to ability in the game, as it can save you from getting ganked or it can save your allies from certain death.
 When used, ‘Mercy flies towards a targetted ally, allowing her to reach them quickly and provide assistance in crucial moments’.

-When we say that it will be your go-to ability, we mean it.
+When I say that it will be your go-to ability, I mean it.
 It is basically her movement skill that will allow her to help her teammates that are low on health.
 She can use the sprint button or left shift on the PC and fly towards an ally.
 When she does so, a meter will show up that shows how much momentum she has.
 It shows how fast she will fly towards the ally, the higher, the better.

 If an ally of yours is about to die, you can get to them and patch them up.
 Whereas if you are attacked by one of the enemies, you can use it while aiming towards an ally and get out of the area.
 That ensures that you’ll always have an escape plan with Mercy in the game.